-Novaremed AG is a clinical-stage Swiss biopharmaceutical company and its fully-owned subsidiary in Israel, Novaremed Ltd. are focused on the development of NRD.E1, an orally active New Chemical Entity (NCE) for the treatment of Neuropathic Pain.
+Novaremed AG, a clinical-stage Swiss biopharmaceutical company and its fully-owned subsidiary in Israel, Novaremed Ltd. are focused on the development of NRD.E1, an orally active New Chemical Entity (NCE) for the treatment of Neuropathic Pain.

-Novaremed Ltd. was founded in Israel in 2008, where a successful Phase IIa Proof of Concept (PoC) study in Diabetic Neuropathic Pain (DNP) was completed.
+Novaremed Ltd. was founded in Israel in 2008, where it successfully completed a Phase IIa Proof of Concept (PoC) study in Painful Diabetic Peripheral Neuropathic (PDNP).

 In 2017, Novaremed AG was incorporated in Basel, Switzerland, which is one of the most important biotech and pharma clusters in Europe to gain access to experienced clinical development staff and investor capital.

 NRD.E1 is a new chemical entity, that is orally available and being developed for the treatment of Diabetic Neuropathic Pain (DNP).
 Our Founder, Dr. Eli Kaplan identified and patented the active components of a traditional remedy used in Siberia to treat inflammation and pain.